 In Charleston, our environment is essential to our economy.
 This ordinance is designed to protect the engine of our economy and livability of our City so businesses, particularly those influenced by tourism, and residents can continue to enjoy what the beauty and bounty of Charleston's waterways offer for generations to come.

-Single use plastic bags may not be provided to customers
+“Single-use plastic carryout bags” may not be provided to customers

-Disposable service ware that contains polystyrene/plastic foam may not be provided to customers
+that contains polystyrene/plastic foam (sometimes called Styrofoam™) may not be provided to customers

-There are many exemptions to the above regulations, such as: newspaper bags, dry cleaning bags, emergency and medical supplies, bulk item bags like nuts and produce, bags used for charity, meat trays, cutlery, plastic straws upon request, and more. (see page 4 for complete list)
+There are many exemptions or exclusions to the above regulations, such as: newspaper bags, dry cleaning bags, dog poop bags, garbage bags, bulk item bags like nuts and produce, bags used for charity, emergency and medical supplies, meat trays, cutlery, plastic straws upon request, and more. (see page 4 of ordinance for complete list)

 There is an option to request an exemption any time for any unique circumstance that may arise

-There is a one-year grace period built in before the ordinance would take effect (January 1, 2019)
+A 13 month grace period was built in before the ordinance will take effect (on January 1, 2020)

-We are thankful so many citizens, businesses and organizations have been engaged over the past few years and have contributed ideas to the ongoing discussion about regulating plastics.
+We are thankful so many citizens, businesses and organizations have been engaged over the past few years and have contributed ideas and feedback to the discussion about regulating plastics.